Oscillation death in coupled counter-rotating identical nonlinear oscillators: Introduction

-Here, we report new type of oscillation death of which inhomogeneous steady states are neutrally stable in coupled counter-rotating identical nonlinear oscillators with anti-PT-symmetry.
-The neutral stability, which means that the variables neither decay to zero nor diverge, usually occurs in conservative systems, in which a conservation of energy prohibits convergence or divergence of nearby phase space trajectories.
+Here, we report the oscillation death of which inhomogeneous steady states are neutrally stable in coupled counter-rotating identical nonlinear oscillators with anti-PT-symmetry.
+The neutral stability, which means that the variables neither converge nor diverge, usually occurs in conservative systems, in which a conservation of energy prohibits convergence or divergence of nearby phase space trajectories.
 In contrast to spontaneous generation of the neutral stability in conservative nonlinear systems, it is not easy to find the neutral stability in dissipative nonlinear systems because of breaking of time-reversal symmetry.
 The neutral stability occurs at the critical border between stable and unstable regions in the phase space, where the maximal value of real parts of eigenvalues of Jacobian matrix equal to zero.
-In this work, in coupled counter-rotating identical oscillators, the radial parts of oscillations are attracted to the limit cycle with constant radius but the phase parts related to the rotation on the limit cycle can be neutrally stable because of anti-PT-symmetric transition between unbroken phases with non-rotating phases and broken phases with rotating phases.
+In this work, in coupled counter-rotating identical oscillators, the radial parts of oscillations are attracted to the limit cycle with constant radius but the angular phase parts related to the rotation on the limit cycle can be neutrally stable because of anti-PT-symmetric transition between unbroken phases with non-rotating phases and broken phases with rotating phases.
 The non-rotating phases cause the oscillation death with neutrally stable steady states in coupled counter-rotating identical oscillators through the anti-PT-symmetric transition induced bifurcation at EP.

 This paper is organized as follows.
-In Section II we introduce the coupled counter-rotating identical nonlinear oscillators and different phases.
+In Section II we introduce the coupled counter-rotating identical nonlinear oscillators and different emergent states, i.e., limit cycles, AD, and OD.
 Bifurcation and critical behaviors at EP in phase space are discussed in Section III.
-In Section IV we summarize our results.
+In Section IV the noise effect on the neutral stability of the OD region are also discussed.
+In Section V we summarize our results.